mxagar/mlflow_guide/README.md

 MLflow allows automatically logging parameters and metrics, without the need to specifying them explicitly.
 We just need to place `mlflow.autolog()` just before the model definition and training; then, all the model parameters and metrics are logged.

+If we activate the autologging but would like to still log manually given things (e.g., models), we need to de-activate the autologging for those things in the `mlflow.autolog()` call.

 ```python
 # Generic autolog: the model library is detected and its logs are carried out
 mlflow.autolog(log_models: boot = True, # log model or not